 This article explores the obstacles and difficulties faced by the Murray Squatting Company, pioneers of today’s extensive pastoralism industry in the Kimberly.
+It also explores the nature industry in the region since then.
 Much of the information for this article is sourced from the booklet, “Pioneering in the Kimberleys”, taken from Hamlet Cornish’s original manuscript novelised and published in 1950 as The Call of the Kimberley.
 It is intended as background reading for Odyssey Traveller’s Tour of Australia’s Kimberley.

 With supplies running short at Lake Louisa, three men, Elliott in charge, and three pack horses made their journey back to Beagle Bay.
 On arrival they found, to their astonishment, that the local Aboriginals had broken into the tin hut and stolen almost everything: hats, photographs of loved ones, painkiller pills, bags of flour, a cask of pickled pork and other luxuries.
 Only a cask of beef remained.

 Hoping to recover some of the goods, Elliott and his party followed a track, white and beaten from the large stolen felt hats of flour that had been dragged along.
 They continued on through mangroves and thick, dense undergrowth, guided here and there by a patch of white flour, until reaching a creek where the tide had come in and covered the tracks.
 With night fast approaching, they retraced their steps back to the tin house, lamenting their loss.